SPINAL TAP NORMAL

 What does a positive spinal tap show?

-Elevated white blood cells and intrathecal antibody production.
+It may show elevated white blood cells or intrathecal antibody production.

 Clinical Takeaway